Deep Neural Networks Guided Ensemble Learning for Point Estimation: Simulations

-Challenges exist in this problem to find an efficient unbiased estimator of $\boldsymbol{\theta}$ in finite samples.
+Challenges exist in this problem to find an efficient estimator of $\boldsymbol{\theta}$ in finite samples.
 The minimal sufficient statistics consisting of sample mean and sample variance are not complete for $\boldsymbol{\theta} \in \Theta$ \citep{khan2015remark}.
-When $\boldsymbol{x}_i^\prime \boldsymbol{\theta}$ is relatively small, the Fisher information matrix can be ill-conditioned \citep{amemiya1973regression}, which introduces bias in the maximum likelihood estimator (MLE).
-As robust alternatives, \cite{amemiya1973regression} considers the following two unbiased estimators,
+When $\boldsymbol{x}_i^\prime \boldsymbol{\theta}$ is relatively small, the Fisher information matrix can be ill-conditioned \citep{amemiya1973regression}, which may introduce substantial bias in the maximum likelihood estimator (MLE).
+As robust alternatives, \cite{amemiya1973regression} considers the following estimators,